Chris Volz – Vocals

 Ask anyone who has ever been in a band, and they’ll tell you.
 Being in a band is hard.
 Making it work for 20 years?
 That is really, really hard.

 That has certainly been the case for the once Louisville, KY-based metal band FLAW.
 The band has seen multiple line-up changes over the years, however the core of Chris Volz's vocals has remained as the creative driving force and is poised to re-emerge on the strength of their finest set of recordings to date.
-The band has signed a deal with Pavement Entertainment, and is set to release Divided We Fall on August 19, 2016.
+The band has signed a deal with Pavement Entertainment, and they released Divided We Fall on August 19, 2016.
+FLAW’s most recent heavy hitting album, Vol IV: Because Of The Brave, was released July 19, 2019.

-FLAW a band that is re-emerging on the strength of renewed focus and energy, and that energy is captured on the lead single from “Divided We Fall”, a song called “Live and Breathe” that is a vessel of raw human experience and emotion.
-The band has waited 12 years to release a proper album, to rally and come together.
+FLAW is a band that is re-emerging on the strength of renewed focus and energy, and that energy is captured on the lead single from “Divided We Fall”, a song called “Live and Breathe” that is a vessel of raw human experience and emotion.
+Just days before the release of FLAW’s most recent album VOL IV: Because Of The Brave, FLAW filmed on the Stephen Colbert Show in NYC, in a skit video supporting their first single “Conquer This Climb.”
 FLAW can accomplish great things, and their fans are poised and ready to answer the call.
+In 2019 alone, FLAW was on tour for a majority of the year, all over the United States, to include performances at Metal In the Mountains, Blue Ridge Rock Festival, and headlined Vet-Traxx Festival 2019.